 Thank God that I had my Godly mother stood up for me, she supported and loved me more than anyone in my life.
 That love was what I needed (people need love).
 God allowed me to go through long term treatment which was just what I needed.
 God never changes!
 He is the same yesterday, today and tomorrow.
 Yet, you and I do change, and thankfully I changed for the better! ~ Bill Greguska

-In a Relationship With Jesus How Much Does God Care?
+In A Relationship With Jesus, How Much Does He Care?